 Riccardo Tisci is an Italian designer, renowned for his work at Givenchy, a French house that Tisci resurrected to its former profitable glory and his work at Burbery.
 Impressively, the designer crafted distinct brand identities for all of Givenchy’s product categories across women’s and men’s ready-to-wear and haute couture lines.
 At Burberry, he lifted sales after faltering period, and revamping the company's brand identity.

 Tisci grew up in a tight-knit, single-parent, working-class family in Italy.
 The designer describes his family life as hugely influential on him and remembers his childhood as one filled with love.
 Tisci left regular school aged 11 to enroll in art school in Milan.
 “I wanted to express myself and I couldn't really do it through words at that point," he told The Daily Telegraph.
 The designer was selected for a scholarship by Central Saint Martins, from which he graduated in 1999.
 He then held design positions at Puma, Antonio Berardi and with Ruffo Research, before embarking on his own brand in 2004.
 As a result of his bold, powerfully-feminine designs, Tisci was announced as the creative director of Givenchy’s womenswear and haute couture lines in 2005.
 After announcing his amicable departure from the house in February 2017 with a subsequent sabbatical, Tisci was named chief creative officer at Burberry in March 2018, succeeding Christopher Bailey .

-Tisci’s designs found willing consumers immediately; the designer’s vision for Givenchy initially found traction with consumers rather than editors.
+Tisci’s creations found willing consumers immediately; the designer’s vision for Givenchy initially found traction with consumers rather than editors.
 In just two years Tisci had revitalised the house’s couture business.
-Tisci told The New York Times in 2007, "When I arrived we had five customers.
-Now we have 29.”
-Tisci chose to stop showing couture in 2012, taking the business behind the scenes in house once more.
+He chose to stop showing couture in 2012, taking the business behind the scenes in-house once more.